 Two Flowers in the Same Garden: The relationship between face-to-face and online instruction

 In this live webinar, RCTLE Faculty Developer Dr. Liz Cummins will outline ways to translate the best aspects of face-to-face teaching to the online environment.
 Liz will share her own personal experience moving from classroom instruction to online education while examining how both have more in common than they may seem.
 Emphasis will be placed on the methods that make all teaching dynamic no matter what modality is used.
 Additionally, she will share time-saving tips for grading to help you focus on the end goal of illuminating the course material for students while also addressing their concerns in a timely manner.

-To attend this session, please join via Zoom through the Faculty Resource Site in Canvas, which is accessed by selecting Zoom from the course navigation menu.
+To attend this session, please join via Zoom through the Faculty Resources site in Canvas, which is accessed by selecting Zoom from the course navigation menu.
 From the RCTLE Upcoming Meetings page, select the Join button for the Special Session.